 For instance, if you’re using exfoliating skin products that contain salicylic acid on the application site, you might notice false low sensor readings.

-This effect is proportional to the amount of active substance in contact with the sensor and isn’t only exclusive to topical salicylic acid, but to oral form as well (aspirin), according to the manufacturer.
+This effect is proportional to the amount of active substance in contact with the sensor.
+According to the manufacturer, it isn’t only exclusive to topical salicylic acid and oral form (aspirin).

 Keep in mind that ascorbic acid (vitamin C) can cause a false positive reading for the same reason.

-Some users also claim that oral medications that contain paracetamol (acetaminophen) or ibuprofen also impacted the sensor’s readings, although this is more common among FreeStyle Libre competitors like Dexcom.
+Some users also claim that oral medications containing paracetamol (acetaminophen) or ibuprofen impacted the sensor’s readings, although this is more common among Freestyle Libre competitors like Dexcom.

 5. You’re Dehydrated